Germany's Opel town shows struggle for Europe to plug in electric cars

 With just 67,000 people, it has only a few charging points at the moment, some way behind the likes of wealthy and populous Hamburg on about 880 and Berlin with some 780.

 It is however aiming to provide one charging point per 72 people, the highest level in Europe, with the help of carmaker Opel, which will build around half of the points, plus the technical know-how of the local RheinMain University.
-Opel is owned by France’s PSA Group (PEUP.PA).
+Opel is owned by France’s PSA Group.

-Ruesselsheim’s electric plan won one of the highest grants under the German transport ministry’s clean air programme.
+Ruesselsheim’s electric plan won one of the highest grants under the German transport ministry’s clean air program.
 But local officials described some of the complications in implementation.

 The installation of every charging point needs to be agreed with authorities such as those in charge of water, monument protection and civil engineering, for example.
 Charging equipment makers, meanwhile, have long lead times.